 4. Lemon balm

-It is also called common balm or balm mint, it is a perennial plant that belongs to the mint family.
-Lemon balm leaves are used as herbs, tea, and the flavour in ice cream, fruit dishes, and fish dishes.
-Lemon balm has similar aroma with curry leaves, therefore, you can substitute 3 lemon balm for curry leaves.
-Additionally, the leaves work as traditional medicine through extraction, supplement, consumption and applying on skin.
+It is also called common balm or balm mint, a perennial plant belonging to the mint family.
+Lemon balm leaves are used as herbs, tea, and the flavor in ice cream, fruit dishes, and fish dishes.
+Lemon balm has a similar aroma to curry leaves.
+Therefore, you can substitute 3 lemon balm for curry leaves.
+Additionally, the leaves work as traditional medicine through extraction, supplementation, consumption, and application on the skin.
 The health benefits include

 • Reduce anxiety or stress